 Certain information contained herein, which does not relate to historical financial information, may be deemed to constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 The words or phrases "will likely result", "are expected to", "will continue", "is anticipated", "estimate", "project", "believe", "plan", or similar expressions identify "forward looking statements".
 Such statements, including without limitation, statements relating to our anticipated sales, revenues and expenses in 2017, our expectations with respect to our business and operations and our ability to gain market share are subject to certain risks and uncertainties that could cause actual results to differ materially from historical results and those presently anticipated or projected.
 We wish to caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date made.
 We cannot guarantee future results, levels of activity, performance or achievements.
-We also undertake no obligation to release publicly any revisions to these forward-looking statements for unanticipated events.
+We also undertake no obligation to release publicly any revisions to these forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
 Among the factors that could cause our actual results in the future to differ materially from any opinions or statements expressed with respect to future periods are competitive industry conditions and the ability to forecast the needs of the semiconductor industry with respect to the very cyclical nature of the industry and the very fast pace of technology evolutions and factors related to the conditions of the global markets and the global economy.
 Various other factors that could cause our actual results to differ materially are set forth in "Item 3D.
 Risk Factors" in this annual report on Form 20-F and elsewhere herein.